Three (TV channel): MediaWorks ownership

 In May 2007 it was announced that Ironbridge Capital, an Australian private equity firm, was paying $386 million or $2.43 a share for the 70 percent of CanWest MediaWorks (NZ) owned by CanWest Global Communications.
 It was also offering the same price to minority shareholders under a full takeover bid.

 On 1 April 2008, TV3 became the first New Zealand television network to introduce high-definition television, to coincide with the launch of Freeview HD and MySky HDi in New Zealand.
 The first programme to broadcast in true 1080i high definition (i.e. not upscaled) was that night's screening of Boston Legal.

+In October 2010, coinciding with the announcement of the launch of Four, TV3 announced that it would undergo a slight change to its target demographic, shifting from the 18-49 demographic to the 25-54 one.
+Key international TV series such as The Simpsons, America's Next Top Model and Top Chef would move to the new channel, as well as a reduction in the amount of crime dramas broadcast.
+Outrageous Fortune was replaced by a new title from South Pacific Pictures, The Almighty Johnsons, which was slated to be TV3's new flagship local drama series for 2011.
+New Zealand's Next Top Model would remain on the channel, as MediaWorks bosses believed that the local nature of the programme was "event television".

 On 17 June 2013 the parent company of TV3 went into receivership, this being the second receivership for TV3.
 When TV3's parent company MediaWorks was purchased by Ironbridge Capital they took on $700 million of debt which could no longer be sustained.
 Following the receivership TV3 and the radio stations owned by MediaWorks remained on air and all staff have retained their jobs.
+In August 2013, it unveiled a new, reality-heavy line-up (downsizing contracts with US big-name providers), as well as an all-new look.
+It also lost Home and Away to TV2; its distributor Endemol claimed to have received a 30% higher offer from TVNZ.
+New titles included local versions of international formats The Block and The X Factor.
 Shares in the company were gradually and completely bought out by US hedge fund Oaktree Capital Management.
+The loss of Home and Away led to the creation of a planned local alternative to fill the timeslot, Trinity Point, but it was eventually rejected.

 Since 3 July 2016, with the closure of sister channel Four, some of its programming, such as Sticky TV, moved over to TV3 in a new daytime lineup.
+Sticky TV was accompanied by a reduced children's block at 3pm, which at launch time included only a cartoon, Teenage Mutant Ninja Turtles.
+The channel opted to rotate the shows over time.
+A handful of preschool shows moved to 3NOW.